 19. Area Rug

-Adding a thick area rug to your bedroom is a simple yet effective way to manage floor temperature and overall room homes with hardwood or tile floors, a large rug provides a necessary layer of insulation that prevents cold air from rising through the makes the room feel much cozier during the winter months and provides a soft, warm surface for your feet in the morning.
-Additionally, rugs help dampen sound and can even trap some ambient heat within their a rug made of natural wool can offer even better thermal properties, as wool is a natural insulator that breathes well.
+Adding a thick area rug to your bedroom is a simple yet effective way to manage floor temperature and overall room warmth.
+In homes with hardwood or tile floors, a large rug provides a necessary layer of insulation that prevents cold air from rising through the floorboards.
+This makes the room feel much cozier during the winter months and provides a soft, warm surface for your feet in the morning.
+Additionally, rugs help dampen sound and can even trap some ambient heat within their fibers.
+Choosing a rug made of natural wool can offer even better thermal properties, as wool is a natural insulator that breathes well.

 20. Draft Stopper